Handling highly correlated genes in prediction analysis of genomic studies: Simulation Study

-In this section, we conduct simulation studies to compare our proposed method with the standard ungrouped method.
-In the simulated experiments, we examine the accuracy of predicting cell phenotypes and the performance of correctly selecting the true feature genes.
-Our simulation is based on recently published scRNA-seq benchmark datasets used to compare the performance of differential expression analysis methods \cite{Soneson:2018df}.
-We use the same the simulation strategy in their paper, that is assume a data generation model and learn the model parameters from real data.
-We revised the details of data simulation to make it closer to real-world data.
+This section conducts simulation studies to compare the integration of the grouping and the Elastic Net methods (algorithm 2) and the standard Elastic Net method.
+The results show that our novel integration method improves the accuracy of prediction of cell phenotypes and the ability to select true feature genes.
+Our comparison is based on the recently published scRNA-seq benchmark datasets used to compare the performance of DE methods\cite{Soneson:2018df}.
+We use the same simulation strategy mentioned in their paper, i.e., assuming a data generation model with model parameters learned from real data.
+We revised some details in data simulation to make conditions closer to the real-world settings.